kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 └── [statefulset.yaml]  StorageClass fast
 ```

-As you can see, this package contains four resources in three files (`statfeulset.yaml` contains 2 resources: `StatefulSet` and `StorageClass`).
-There is a special file named `Kptfile` which is used by the kpt client itself and is not deployed to the cluster.
-Later chapters will explain the `Kptfile` in detail.
+As you can see, this package contains four resources in three files (`statfeulset.yaml` contains 2
+resources: `StatefulSet` and `StorageClass`).
+There is a special file named `Kptfile` which is used
+by the kpt client itself and is not deployed to the cluster.
+Later chapters will explain the
+`Kptfile` in detail.

 ## Customize the package

 At this point, you typically want to customize the package.
-With kpt, you can use different approaches depending on your use case.
+With kpt, you can use different
+approaches depending on your use case.

 You may want to manually edit the files.
-For example,
+For example, modify the value of `CASSANDRA_CLUSTER_NAME`
-modify the value of `CASSANDRA_CLUSTER_NAME` in the `StatefulSet` resource using your favorite editor:
+in the `StatefulSet` resource using your favorite editor:

 ```shell
 $ vim cassandra/statefulset.yaml
 ```

-Alternatively, you may want to automatically customize and validate a package using _functions_.
+Alternatively, you may want to automatically customize and/or validate a package using _functions_.
 For example, you can set a label with key `env` on all the resources in the package:

 ```shell
 $ kpt fn eval --image gcr.io/kpt-fn/set-label:v0.1 -- env=dev
 ```

 This is an imperative one-time operation.
 It is also possible to declare a function as part of
 pipeline in the `Kptfile`.
-In this case, the author of a package has already declared a validator function (`kubeval`) that validates the resources using their OpenAPI schema.
+In this case, the author of a package has already declared a validator
+function (`kubeval`) that validates the resources using their OpenAPI schema.

-Regardless of the how you choose to customize the package, you want to _render_ the package before applying it the cluster:
+Regardless of the how you choose to customize the package, you need to _render_ the package before
+applying it the cluster:

 ```shell
 $ kpt fn render